-This section describes means of displaying surface current vectors to support route planning and route monitoring.
+This section describes means of displaying surface current vectors to support navigation, route planning and route monitoring.
 Two types of data are discussed in depth.
 The first is point data, which would apply to historical data, astronomical predictions, and real-time data, and the second is gridded data, which would apply to analyses, coastal radar observations, and model-based forecasts.
-Current vector portrayal characteristics used for single-point data can be adapted to displaying gridded data.
+For gridded or point set data, the current vector portrayal characteristics used for single-point data can be adapted to displaying data at multiple points.